MohammedAl-Mahdawi/vue-computed-validator/README.md

         isMinimum([[1, 2, 3], 4]) //return false
     ```

-- **isNotEqual**: This rule expect two parameter and return true if the parameters is not equal and false otherwise.
+- **isNotEqual**: This rule expects two parameters and returns true if the parameters are not equal and false otherwise.

 ### Helper Functions